Enai Noki Paayum Thota: Filming

-The film's shoot began at SSN Engineering College in Chennai during mid-March 2016.
+Principal photography began at SSN Engineering College in Chennai in mid-March 2016.
 Dhanush and Megha Akash shot scenes on the first day, and were joined by Rana Daggubati, who would portray a guest role.
 In April 2016, the team travelled to Turkey to film a song and scenes in regions including Istanbul, Ankara, Izmir and Alanaya.
-Gautham had initially attempted to simultaneously shoot the film's Turkey schedule alongside his commitments for his other long-delayed venture, Achcham Yenbadhu Madamaiyada (2016), but the lead actor of the other film, Silambarasan, opted not to turn up to the shoot.
-In October 2016, following a brief production break to allow Dhanush and Gautham to finish other ventures, the team shot an action scene with Stunt Silva in areas across Chennai such as Alwarpet and Thiruvanmiyur.
-Scenes featuring actress Sunaina and actor Vela Ramamoorthy were also shot in late 2016.
+Menon had initially attempted to simultaneously shoot the film's Turkey schedule alongside his commitments for his other long-delayed venture, Achcham Yenbadhu Madamaiyada (2016), but the lead actor of the other film, Silambarasan, opted not to turn up to the shoot.
+In October 2016, following a brief production break to allow Dhanush and Menon to finish other ventures, the team shot an action scene with Stunt Silva in areas across Chennai such as Alwarpet and Thiruvanmiyur.
+Sunaina was announced as part of the cast in May 2017, after she had already shot some scenes.

-In November 2016, Gautham revealed that 85% of the film's shoot was complete and that only one more schedule in Mumbai remained.
+In November 2016, Menon revealed that 85% of the film's shoot was complete and that only one more schedule in Mumbai remained.
 He added that five songs were shot as montages, because the team had not yet finalised a music composer.
 The film's first look posters and teaser were released in the same month, and the team announced a February 2017 release, but the date was not met after the film ran into financial troubles.
-Gautham also later revealed that he was yet to write a climax to the film and that the film had started shoot without a complete script.
+Menon also later revealed that he was yet to write a climax to the film and that the film had started shoot without a complete script.

-Following a year-long production delay owing to financial problems and Gautham and Dhanush's other commitments, another schedule began in December 2017, with Gautham suggesting it would complete the film.
-A further final ten day schedule was then shot in Mumbai during July 2018 with extra scenes added to include actor Sasikumar, whose character would play the elder brother of Dhanush's character.
+Following a year-long production delay owing to financial problems and Menon and Dhanush's other commitments, another schedule began in December 2017, with Menon suggesting it would complete the film.
+A further final ten day schedule was then shot in Mumbai during July 2018 with extra scenes added to include actor Sasikumar, who would play the elder brother of Dhanush's character.
 Principal photography ended in September.

-In regard to the continuous delay of the film, Dhanush stated that he was unaware of the financial reasons behind the delay but that he agreed to film whenever Gautham had requested.
+In regard to the continuous delay of the film, Dhanush stated that he was unaware of the financial reasons behind the delay but that he agreed to film whenever Menon had requested.
 The South Indian Film Financiers’ Association (SIFFA) later announced that their members would not finance any of Gautham's films unless Enai Noki Paayum Thota or his other long-delayed venture Dhruva Natchathiram were released.
-The film was censored without Dhanush dubbing for his character, and even by March 2019, Dhanush's salary had not been settled.
-The film skipped several more proposed release dates throughout late 2018 and early 2019, before getting for release in early September 2019.
+The film was cleared by the censor board without Dhanush dubbing for his character, and even by March 2019, Dhanush's salary had not been settled.